pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 ::
     group "M_IRON" add volume 1 to 5

-This will produce in the inpput file:
+This will produce in the inpput file,
 ::
     ASSIGNMA        IRON         1
     ASSIGNMA        IRON         2